+We see a number of promising directions for future work, including 1) extending the results to nonlinear transforms $c=\mathbf{B}(x)$ rather than the linear one we assume, 2) analyzing the potential impacts of the difference between the timescale of the respective dynamics of $x$ and $u$, 3) tightening the bounds on quadrature estimate by accounting for empirical features of parameter matrices, and of course 4) applying our approach or variants thereof to experimental problems.

+The use of reinforcement learning means that there are minimal requirements of a-priori knowledge of a system.
+Beyond specifying definitions of multicules and input compounds, we could readily leave all parameter matrices unknown at the start of the problem.
+This will of course increase the number of trials needed to learn a model when compared with learning given partial prior knowledge of parameters, but the worst-case bounds described here are valid for the cases of any amount of prior knowledge, including the case of no such knowledge.

-In summary, this paper represents three key advancements.
-First, a novel mathematical formulation of Taak-duality for biophysical dynamics which seamlessly links ecology and evolution into a single unified process - just as is of course the reality in nature.
-Second, Taak-duality's capacity to more richly interface with the fine-grained reality of underlying processes has the potential to strengthen the link between theory and experiment in the field.
-Third, by establishing for the first time the utility of tools from modern artificial intelligence theory cross-applied to the mathematical study of evolution and the biophysical questions therein, we find that in addition to the relationship of neurophysics and AI this offers a new explicit link between biophysical theory and that of artificial intelligence.
-All three represent interesting directions for future work of a highly interdisciplinary nature.
+In summary, this study represents three key advancements.
+First, a novel mathematical formulation of Computational duality for biophysical dynamics which seamlessly links ecology and evolution into a single unified process -- just as is the reality in nature.
+Second, Computational duality's universality and ability to more richly interface with the mechanistic properties of biosystems has the potential to strengthen the link between theory and experiment in further novel ways.
+Third, by establishing for the first time the utility of tools from modern artificial intelligence theory cross-applied to the mathematical theory of evolution and the biophysical questions therein, this offers a new explicit link between theoretical biophysics, ecology, evolutionary theory, and artificial intelligence.
+All three advancements represent interesting directions for future work of a highly interdisciplinary nature.